(The Leadership Chapel Hill-Carrboro Class of 2018 at the conclusion of the bus tour through the region)

 Requirements for Graduation

-- Small Miracles: Complete a Small Miracles group project, which pairs Leadership participants with area nonprofit organization(s) to learn about its missions and implement a fundraising plan to meet relevant organizational needs.
-The Leadership Class of 2015 raised $10,000 for Chamber member TABLE and for one scholarship for the next Leadership class through a Casino Night at the Franklin Hotel.
+- Small Miracles: Complete a Small Miracles group project, which pairs Leadership participants with an area nonprofit organization(s) to learn about its missions and implement a fundraising plan to meet relevant organizational needs.
+The Leadership Class of 2018 collectively raised more than $13,000 for a local nonprofit called Extraordinary Ventures and a scholarship for a participant in next year’s Leadership.

 - Program Fee: The program fee is $1,250 for members ($1,450 for non-members) and covers programming, session materials, and meals during each session.